by John Ellis

 By desiring to destroy God’s people, and in alliance with Satan-Serpent, Goliath sought to undermine God’s promise found in Genesis 3:15.
 Destroying God’s people, the line of Abraham, would’ve cut off the seed of the woman whom God promised would crush the head of Satan-Serpent.
 If Goliath succeeded, all would’ve been lost.

 But all wasn’t lost, because God did promise to send a seed of the woman to crush the head of Satan-Serpent.
 And God keeps His promises.
 Instead of the seed of the woman being cut off, Satan-Serpent’s ally Goliath had his head cut off.

 In the story of David and Goliath, when the young, unassuming David strides onto the battlefield, our eyes should turn to Jesus.
 The very promised One of Genesis 3:15.
-The very One who will sit on David’s throne forever, as God promised to that very David.
+The very One who is seated on the true Throne that David’s throne prefigured and from where he will reign forever, as God promised David.

 If the above and very brief exegesis of David and Goliath is new to you, or is old to you, yet still stirs your heart in praise to our King and Savior, I am incredibly excited to introduce you to the new song from Timothy Brindle titled “Headcrusher.”

 The first single off of Brindle’s soon to be released album The Unfolding (which is also the title of Brindle’s new book), “Headcrusher” adroitly, beautifully, and faithfully recounts the glorious story of God’s salvation of His people through David’s defeat of Goliath.
 As you can probably guess by the title, Timothy Brindle has zero interest in interacting with David and Goliath as a morality tale.
 In fact, the song opens with a brief and gracious admonishment to those of us who see ourselves in David and our personal demons in Goliath.